EarthSystemDiagnostics/proxysnr/README.md

 <<thomas.muench@awi.de>> at the Alfred Wegener Institute, Helmholtz Centre for
 Polar and Marine Research, Germany, for further information.

-This work was supported by Helmholtz funding through the Polar Regions and Coasts in the Changing Earth System (PACES) programme of the Alfred Wegener Institute, by the Initiative and Networking Fund of the Helmholtz Association Grant VG-NH900 and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 716092).
+This work was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 716092) and Helmholtz funding through the Polar Regions and Coasts in the Changing Earth System (PACES) programme of the Alfred Wegener Institute.
 It further contributes to the German BMBF project PalMod.

 ## Installation